mvolkmann/blog/src/smalltalk/41-morphic.md

 morph openInWorld.
 ```

+PNG and TIFF files are not supported by default.
+To add support for those,
+evaluate `Feature require: 'Graphics-Files-Additional'`.

 ## Creating a Custom Morph

 A custom morph is implemented as a subclass of `Morph` or one of its subclasses.